Return and Earn: Incentivizing Environmental Stewardship in Kazakhstan

 Generation encourages people to sort and recycle waste through the Eco-Cashback project

 While public infrastructure in Aksukent could not sustain the large-scale recycling projects that he and his community now desired, Vladislav recognized that his business could.
-“With support from IDP, I realized I needed to build a company that will provide comprehensive services for the collection of post-consumer raw materials from organizations, businesses, apartment buildings, and residential areas,” says Vladislav.
+“With support from SICA, I realized I needed to build a company that will provide comprehensive services for the collection of post-consumer raw materials from organizations, businesses, apartment buildings, and residential areas,” says Vladislav.